 - Growth Stage – when plants grow they require more nitrogen and phosphorous.
 Nitrogen encourages leafy growth and helps plants grow their stems and branches.
 Phosphorous is needed for seed germination and root development.

 - Fruiting Stage – As a plant enters the fruiting stage it needs more potassium to produce fruit and flowers.

 - Dormant Stage – During winter leaves and branches stop growing so not much nitrogen is needed.
 But root growth continues so low-nitrogen fertilizer is used during this stage.

 Q: Which Fertilizer Should I Buy?

-First a bit of history.
+A bit of history first.
 Before commercial fertilizers were available people used fish meal (liquefied fish, very smelly!), or blood meal, bone meal, cottonseed meal, etc. Manure might be used to supply nitrogen.
-Because these materials were slow to decompose the nutrients usually wouldn't harm the plants.
-Many of the early issues of our club's newsletters recommended using these "natural" fertilizers.
-They're still fine, but some have drawbacks - like being smelly and attracting vermin.
+Because these materials were slow to decompose the nutrients usually wouldn’t harm the plants.
+Many of the early issues of our club’s newsletters recommended using these “natural” fertilizers.
+They’re still fine, but some have drawbacks – like being smelly and attracting vermin.